PiperLiu/OS-rc-profiles/README.md

 Then, `~/.zshrc`: [.zshrc](./zshrc).

 ### Windows: PS and Windows Terminal
+Following is old version of configuration, see more in [ps/README](./ps/README.md)

 Mainly refer to [this article](https://www.bilibili.com/read/cv3878542), in powershell:
 ```
 # install chocolatey